Creamy Pork Chops

 • Quick, weeknight meal – You’ll have dinner ready in less than 20 minutes from start to finish.

 • The sauce – The highlight of this smothered pork chop recipe is this sauce.
 Juicy pan-seared pork chops are bathed in a creamy Dijon, spinach and bacon sauce.
-It’s the perfect harmony of smoky bacon, tangy Dijon in a rich gravy.
+Smoky bacon, tangy Dijon, rich gravy – it all comes together.
 You’ll want to drown each bite of juicy pork chop in it.

 How to make creamy pork chops